jnm02jjm03dm72/Analysing-Trends-and-Insights-in-Bangalore-s-Zomato-Restaurant-Data-/README.md

 # Zomato Bangalore Restaurants Data Analysis

 This project involves analyzing a dataset of Bangalore restaurants from Zomato.
 The analysis includes data cleaning, transformation, and applying machine learning algorithms for predictive insights.
+Dataset link is https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants

 ## Table of Contents